flyonaie/orocos.github.io/index.md

 <strong>
 http://www.orocos.org/ was down since mid August.
 Unfortunately we have not found a quick and easy way to fix it.
 It is planned to create a new website and also restore the contents of the Wiki that are still up-to-date.

-If you have questions, comments or want to contribute to this temporary page, please open an issue at https://github.com/orocos/orocos.org/issues.
+If you have questions, comments or want to contribute to this temporary page, please open an issue or pull request at https://github.com/orocos/orocos.org/issues.
 </strong>

 <i>